MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 ## Client Setup Requirements
 Please make sure that the following components are installed on the client machine:
 * Java 7 or above
-*	Microsoft JDBC Driver 6.4 (or higher) for SQL Server
+*	Microsoft JDBC Driver 6.0 (or higher) for SQL Server
 *	If you are using the access token based authentication mode, you will need [azure-activedirectory-library-for-java](https://github.com/AzureAD/azure-activedirectory-library-for-java) and its dependencies to run the examples from this article.
 See **Connecting using Access Token** section for more details.
 *	If you are using the ActiveDirectoryPassword authentication mode you will need [azure-activedirectory-library-for-java](https://github.com/AzureAD/azure-activedirectory-library-for-java) and its dependencies.
 See **Connecting using ActiveDirectoryPassword Authentication Mode** section for more details.
 *	If you are using the ActiveDirectoryIntegrated mode, you will need azure-activedirectory-library-for-java and its dependencies.
 See **Connecting using ActiveDirectoryIntegrated Authentication Mode** section for more details.

 ## Connecting using ActiveDirectoryIntegrated Authentication Mode
-**Note:** As of version 6.4, Microsoft JDBC Driver no longer needs sqljdbc_auth.dll or Active Directory Authentication Library for SQL Server (ADALSQL.DLL) for ActiveDirectoryIntegrated Authentication.
-Instead, the driver requires Kerberos ticket to work with ActiveDirectoryIntegrated Authentication.
+**Note:** As of version 6.4, Microsoft JDBC Driver no longer needs sqljdbc_auth.dll or the Active Directory Authentication Library for SQL Server (ADALSQL.DLL) for ActiveDirectoryIntegrated Authentication.
+Instead, the driver requires a Kerberos ticket to work with ActiveDirectoryIntegrated Authentication.
 See **Set Kerberos ticket on Windows, Linux And Mac** for more details.

 The following example shows how to use 'authentication=ActiveDirectoryIntegrated' mode.
 Run this example on a domain joined machine that is federated with Azure Active Directory.
 A contained database user representing your Azure AD principal, or one of the groups, you belong to, must exist in the database and must have the CONNECT permission.